mohseni77/VR-Safety-Training-ML/README.md

 ---

-### 🤖 4.
-Machine Learning Evaluation
+### 🤖 Machine Learning Evaluation

-User performance is evaluated using a scoring system based on collected behavioral data.
-The system returns:
+The trainee evaluation system is based on a stacked ensemble learning architecture.

+Behavioral data collected during the VR training session is processed by three base machine learning models:

+- Decision Tree
+- Random Forest
+- XGBoost

+Each base model generates an independent performance prediction score.

+The outputs of these models are then provided to a LightGBM meta-model, which has been trained to combine their predictions and generate a final evaluation score.

+This ensemble approach improves robustness and prediction accuracy by leveraging the strengths of multiple machine learning algorithms instead of relying on a single model.

+The final output includes:

-* Final score
+- Performance score
-* Safety level classification
+- Safety level classification
-* Personalized feedback
+- Personalized feedback

 ---